Florida Lien Waiver Rules

 Can Waive Rights Before Payment

-While lien rights may not be waived prior to furnishing waivers ARE allowed prior to payment provided the labor or materials were already furnished.
+While lien rights may not be waived prior to furnishing labor or materials.
+However, waivers ARE allowed prior to payment.

 Lien waivers are pretty complex documents.
 But they are also unassuming because of how frequently they get exchanged on construction jobs across the country, and in Florida.
 A lien waiver is basically a receipt that payment has been made for work or materials on a job.
 These documents are exchanged at the time of payment, and commonly attached to subcontractor pay applications or vendor invoices.

-Florida’s approach to lien waivers is pretty unique, and because there are some tricky things about whether certain things are or are not required, it can lead to some confusion.
+Florida lien waivers (commonly called Lien Waiver and Releases in Florida) are regulated by state statute, and the specific rules and form requirements can be found under Fla.
+Stat. §713.20.
+Florida’s approach to lien waivers is pretty unique, and because there are some tricky things about whether certain things are or are not required, it can lead to some confusion regarding your Florida mechanics lien rights.
+Here are two things that are particularly unique to Florida’s mechanics lien waiver laws.

-Second, the law suggests that these are recommended forms, and not required forms.
-They are offered as a safe, mistake-free option for parties to use.
-However, if the parties agree beforehand to use an alternative lien waiver form, it will still likely be valid and enforced according to its terms (although there are some sticky legal questions with this).
+Generally speaking, a Florida lien waiver form must contain specific language and information.
+Yet, these are recommended forms, not necessarily required.
+The statutory forms are offered as a safe, mistake-free option for parties to use.
+However, if the parties agree beforehand to use an alternative lien waiver form, the waiver is still enforceable according to the terms of the waiver.

 This allows parties to be able to agree to their own terms concerning lien waivers.
 The only exception to this is that contractors and suppliers cannot be required to use a non-statutory form.
 There must be mutual consent to use the alternate form.
 If using an alternate form, be wary of the inclusion of language that waives more contract and mechanics lien rights than originally anticipated.
 And be wary about the extent of the other party’s “consent.”